carpentries-incubator/web-scraping-python/episodes/dynamic-websites.md

 Importantly, the HTML document we stored in `html_2015` **is the HTML after the dynamic content loaded**.
 This content wasn’t present in the original HTML and wouldn't be accessible if we had used the requests package alone.

-While we could continue using Selenium’s `.find_element()` and `.find_elements()` methods to extract the data, we'll switch back to BeautifulSoup to parse the HTML and locate elements —since we already have practice with it.
+While we could continue using Selenium’s `.find_element()` and `.find_elements()` methods to extract the data, we'll switch back to BeautifulSoup to parse the HTML and locate elements, since we already have practice with it.
 For example, if we search for the first element with the class attribute "film-title" and retrieve its text, we’ll see that the HTML now includes the movie “Spotlight.”

 ```python